 Density estimates are essential in a wide range of practical problems in Computer Vision, particularly when likelihoods over the generated samples are critical.
 This occurs, for example, when it is important to both explore and optimise over a search space, when confidence estimates about a hypothesis are required, or when control over the level of generalisation is important.
-The typical sample quality metrics are inadequate since the generative model may simply memoraize the data or miss important modes [45].
-Moreover, in an application such as one where the virtual agent is engaged in a dialog with the user about an image, the estimate of how likely an answer is in addition to the agent's confidence improves both dialogue fluidity and method performance.
-Alternatively, density estimates such as autoregressive models [17], flow-based methods [12, 13] or non-parameteric methods such as kernel density estimation (KDE) [16] are either overly computationally demanding or rely on heavy engineering of the neural networks involved.
+The typical sample quality metrics are inadequate since the generative model may simply memoraize the data or miss important modes (Theis et al. 2015).
+Moreover, in an application such as one where the virtual agent is engaged in a dialog with the user about an sample, when it is important to both explore and optimise sample and optimises about a sample and optimises about image, the estimate of how likely an answer is in addition to the agent's confidence improves both dialogue fluidity and method performance.
+Alternatively, density estimates such as autoregressive models (Gregor et al. 2014), flow-based methods (Dinh et al. 2014, 2016) or non-parameteric methods such as kernel density estimation (KDE) (Goodfellow et al. 2014) are either overly computationally demanding or rely on heavy engineering of the neural networks involved.

 In this paper, we introduce a Generative Adversarial Density Estimator that is both easy to train and expressive enough to model high-dimensional data.
 In particular, we bridge the gap between the maximum likelihood and likelihood-free models by explicitly modeling the likelihood while using adversarial samples to compute the normalizer.
-As a by-product of this model, we show the local properties of the density function are captured and allow for diverse samples to be generated.
+As a byproduct of this model, we show the local properties of the density function are captured and allow for diverse samples to be generated.
 Further, we show our approach is capable of modeling the likelihood of complex data, such as images, from which realistic looking samples can be taken.

 In addition, our approach easily extends to Bayesian estimation where the distribution of the parameters are incorporated in the generative model.
 This allows us to compute the predictive variance which uncovers the "uncertainty" in the prediction.
-This uncertainty can be used in an applications such as Visual Dialog [10] where an agent is trained to respond to questions when confident or reply "I don't know" for uncertain answers.
+This uncertainty can be used in applications such as Visual Dialog (Das et al. 2017) where an agent is trained to respond to questions when confident or reply "I don't know" for uncertain answers.
 This is essential if such agents are to be of practical utility.